PeggyJV/testnets/zinfandel/docs/gorc.md

 ## config.toml

 Place this file at `/home/ubuntu/gorc/config.toml`.
 We will have to update this config with the Gravity contract address once it has been deployed.
+You will need to replace "<eth_node_url>" with a valid Alchemy or Infura endpoint for Goerli.

 ```
 keystore = "/home/ubuntu/gorc/keystore/"